biodiversitydata-se/SOS/Docs/DataProviders.md

 # Data providers
 The following data providers are harvested once a day by SOS.
-Use the endpoint `/DataProviders` *(DataProviders_GetDataProviders)* to get up to date and more information.
+Use the endpoint `/DataProviders` *(DataProviders_GetDataProviders)* to get up to date information.
 More data providers are added continuously.

 *Latest updated 2021-09-07*